MarcoFurlan99/Marco_code_final/Functions/README.md

 # Functions

 This folder contains a single file containing general utility functions.
-Specifically:
+For more details read the functions descriptions (and try them yourself!)

 ***Folders***